dimagi/commcare-cloud/hosting_docs/source/reference/1-commcare-cloud/commands.md

 ## Running Commands with `commcare-cloud`

-To run any commcare-cloud you need to install commcare-cloud first (Refer to the installation docs) and activate its virtual environment.
+To run any commcare-cloud command you need to install commcare-cloud first (Refer to the installation docs) and activate its virtual environment.

 All `commcare-cloud` commands take the following form: